The Prince Chap

 The Prince Chap is a 1920 American silent drama film directed by William C. deMille and written by Olga Printzlau based upon the play of the same name by Edward Peple.
 The film stars Thomas Meighan, Charles Ogle, Kathlyn Williams, Casson Ferguson, Ann Forrest, Peaches Jackson, and Mae Giraci.
 The film was released in August 1920, by Paramount Pictures.

 Plot

-As described in a film magazine, William Peyton (Meighan), an artist occupying a poor apartment in the Latin quarter of London with his servant Runion (Ogle), is prevailed by a poor artists' model (Hart) to take her child and keep it upon her death.
+As described in a film magazine, William Peyton, an artist occupying a poor apartment in the Latin quarter of London with his servant Runion, is prevailed by a poor artists' model to take her child and keep it upon her death.
 William agrees and raises Claudia as if she was his own daughter.
-His fiancée Alice Travers (Williams), hearing Claudia call him "pappa", misunderstands the situation and breaks their engagement.
+His fiancée Alice Travers, hearing Claudia call him "pappa", misunderstands the situation and breaks their engagement.
 After several years, William has become prosperous and Claudia grows into womanhood.
-Jack, the Earl of Huntington (Ferguson), a fellow artist and friend of William, falls in love with Claudia (Lee) and asks for her hand in marriage.
+Jack, the Earl of Huntington, a fellow artist and friend of William, falls in love with Claudia and asks for her hand in marriage.
 She refuses him.
 Alice, now a widow, returns to renew their friendship, but William's love for her is dead.
 He loves only Claudia and finds that his love is reciprocated.